janssen70/P/README.md

    The device displays a code, and the user authorizes on a separate device with a full browser.

-Back to website example we started with, in OAuth terminology, such entitities are called 'client' or 'app'.
+Back to website example we started with.
+In OAuth terminology, such entitities are called 'client' or 'app'.
 A website that will help you print your photos will need to act as OAuth client.
-The client needs access to the resource (your photos) and for that it needs to request that access.
-As owner of the resource you'll typically get a screen presented that lists the permissions the client is interested in.
+The client needs access to the resource (your photos on Google Photos) and for that it needs to request that access.
+As owner of the resource you'll typically get a screen presented that lists the permissions the client needs.
 This is called the consent screen.
-In case of Google Photo, when logging in to the photo-print website, you'll get a consent screen from Google that will show you this client wants to access your photos.
+In the example of Google Photos, when logging in to the photo-print website using your Google account, you'll get a consent screen from Google that will show you this client wants to access your photos.

 If you trust the website with that, you'll select yes.
 Other providers may allow you to more specifically chose what the client can and can not do.